 The NSM results also demonstrate years of erosion and accretion (Figure 3-9, B).
 The highest erosion distance measurements range from -41.8 to -20.1 meters, and the maximum accretion distance measurements range from 8.7 to 9.9 meters (Figure 3-10, B).
 The most frequent NSM measurement range is -6.7 to 2.9 meters accounting for 25.6% of all transects calculated (Figure 3-10, B).
 The least frequent NSM measurement range is the accretional distance between 5.8 to 8.7 meters accounting for 4.9% of all transects calculated (Figure 3-10, B).

-Overall, both methods suggest that between 2010 and 2019, Deer Island mostly changed in the area due to erosional processes with some accretional instances.
+Overall, both methods suggest that between 2010 and 2019, Deer Island mostly changed area due to erosional processes with some accretional instances.
 Both methods also suggest that the most frequently calculated rate/distance is the rates/distance that encompass both erosion and accretion.

 Shoreline Analysis for Years 1994-2019